Agusan del Sur: Postwar era

-During the Marcos dictatorship
+Martial law era

 The 21-year administration of Ferdinand Marcos, which included 14 years of one-man rule under Marcos, saw the rise of ethnic conflicts and the overall degradation of peace and order in Agusan del Sur and throughout Mindanao - first in the form of conflicts between local Mindanaoan Muslims and Christian settlers which the Marcos administration had encouraged first to migrate and then to form militias, and later in the form of Muslim secessionist movements arising from outrage after the 1986 Jabidah massacre.
 Additionally, an economic crisis in late 1969 led to social unrest throughout the country, and violent crackdowns on protests led to the radicalization of many students, with some joining the New People's Army, bringing the Communist rebellion to Mindanao.
 In September 1972, Marcos was nearing the end of this last term allowed under the Philippines 1935 constitution when he placed the entirety of the Philippines under Martial Law, a period historically remembered for its human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.

 Numerous cults tapped by Marcos' military as force multipliers in their efforts against the Muslim secessionists and the communists.
 In Agusan del Sur, 1975 saw the formation of the "Lost Command" group by Philippine Army Lieutenant Colonel Carlos Lademora, which was described by Newsweek as "a clandestine army of 275 to 400 irregulars whose ostensible mission is to search out and destroy the enemies of President Ferdinand Marcos on the Philippine island of Mindanao."
 Named after a 1966 action movie, the group soon became known for its brutal tactics, and was specifically called out for such by Amnesty International in the report for its November 1981 Factfinding Mission to the Philippines.